- Crew: one–two

-The RCAF's first introduction to the aircraft followed two years later, when the first of twenty Lockheed built T-33As were delivered on loan.
-The aircraft were known to the RCAF was the Silver Star Mk 1.
+The RCAF's introduction to the aircraft followed two years later, when the first of twenty Lockheed built T-33As were delivered on loan.
+The aircraft was designated by the RCAF as the Silver Star Mk 1.
 This first batch was followed by a second loan of ten more aircraft.
-On 13 September 1951, Canadair signed a license agreement with Lockheed to build T-33 aircraft for the RCAF.
+On September 13, 1951, Canadair signed a license agreement with Lockheed to build T-33 aircraft for the RCAF.

 The Canadair built version was powered by an up-rated Nene 10 engine licensed by Rolls Royce and supplied by Orenda Ltd. Once in production, the aircraft was designated T-33 Silver Star Mk 3.
 Initially, the RCAF ordered 576 aircraft, but eventually a total of 656 would be delivered between 1952 and 1959.
 The T-Bird was used by a wide variety of Air Force and Navy units, until being de-commissioned in 2005.
 The Bolivian Air Force acquired some of these aircraft, using them until 2017.

 Our T-33's History